-Creating IAM policies - Amazon Identity and Access Management
+Define custom IAM permissions with customer managed policies - Amazon Identity and Access Management

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-A policy that is attached to an identity in IAM is known as an identity-based policy.
+An identity-based policy is a policy attached to an identity in IAM.
 Identity-based policies can include Amazon managed policies, customer managed policies, and inline policies.
-Amazon managed policies are created and managed by Amazon.
-You can use them, but you can't manage them.
-An inline policy is one that you create and embed directly to an IAM group, user, or role.
-Inline policies can't be reused on other identities or managed outside of the identity where it exists.
+Amazon managed policies are created and managed by Amazon, and you can use them but not manage them.
+An inline policy is one that you create and embed directly to an IAM user group, user, or role.
+Inline policies can't be reused on other identities or managed outside of the identity where they exist.
 For more information, see Adding and removing IAM identity permissions.

-Use customer managed policies instead of inline policies.
-It's also best to use customer managed policies instead of Amazon managed policies.
+It's generally better to use customer managed policies instead of inline policies or Amazon managed policies.
 Amazon managed policies usually provide broad administrative or read-only permissions.
-For greatest security, grant least privilege, which is granting only the permissions required to perform specific job tasks.
+For the greatest security, grant the least privilege, which means granting only the permissions required to perform specific job tasks.

 You can use the Amazon Web Services Management Console, Amazon CLI, or Amazon API to create customer managed policies in IAM.
 For more information about using Amazon CloudFormation templates to add or update policies, see Amazon Identity and Access Management resource type reference in the Amazon CloudFormation User Guide.